AICoE/benchmarks-tekton/tf_cnn/README.md

 Run the setup script to create Tasks, Pipelines `./setup.sh`

 To run the pipeline, execute the run script.
+You must first specify a cpu or gpu run.
+If you will be running the pipeline on an Openshift cluster with version 4, you also must specify "4x".
-`./run_pipeline.sh 4x`
+`./run_pipeline.sh gpu 4x`

 To delete the pipeline , task resources execute the drop_pipeline script.
 `./drop_pipeline.sh`